Mshabrawy-m/AI-Smart-Bot-for-Network-Management/README.md

 | Live ping shows all hosts down | Raw ICMP needs admin; the app falls back to TCP probes on ports 443/80. |
 | App fails to start | Confirm `python --version` is 3.12; reinstall with `python -m venv .venv && pip install -r requirements.txt`. |
 | Anomaly detector "not initialized" | It auto-trains on the first device query from 24h of history — wait one cycle or check the CSV loads. |

 ---

+## Contributing

+This started as a graduation project, but issues and pull requests are welcome:

+1. Fork the repo and create a feature branch (`git checkout -b feature/your-idea`)
+2. Run `pytest tests/test_ai_workflows.py -v` before opening a PR
+3. Keep new modules consistent with the existing pattern: one responsibility per file under `modules/`, with a matching page under `pages/` if it needs a UI
+4. Open a PR describing the change and, where relevant, before/after screenshots

+---